-All is traced to a change in liturgy: so Voris' thinks (presupposes in his presentation), with lousy logic and far less wisdom and insight.
-Other "traditionalists" want to make Vatican II the boogie man for every ill in the Church and society, too.
-It sort of plays the role for many of a "traditionalist" mindset, that President George W. Bush plays in the politically liberal mind and mentality: the cause of every ill in the history of the universe.
+All is traced to a change in liturgy: so Voris thinks (presupposes in his presentation).
+Many want to make Vatican II the boogie man for every ill in the Church and society.
+It sort of plays the role for many (of this mindset), that President George W. Bush plays in the politically liberal mind and mentality: the cause of every ill in the history of the universe.
 He concludes with a statement (entirely presupposing the post hoc ergo propter hoc fallacy) that is presented as a self-evident truth that no one could possibly object to:

 39:51 "The faith has been eviscerated in these forty years, and the decline has coincided with the New Mass.
 How you pray, is how you live, is how you believe."